-24. Service

-Total credited service is provided by the State.
+24. Service Total credited service is provided by the State.
 This service is assumed to be the only service that should be used to calculate benefits.
 Additionally, the State provides claimed service (including Bureau of Indian Affairs Service).
-Claimed service is used for vesting and eligibility purposes as described in Section 6.1.
+Claimed service is used for vesting and eligibility purposes as described in Section 5.1.

-25. Final Average Earnings

-Final Average Earnings is provided on the data for active members.
+25. Final Average Earnings Final Average Earnings is provided on the data for active members.
 This amount is used as a minimum in the calculation of the average earnings in the future.

-26. Per Capita Claims Cost

-Sample claims cost rates adjusted to age 65 for FY19 medical and prescription drugs are shown below:
+26. Per Capita Claims Sample claims cost rates adjusted to age 65 for FY20 medical and prescription drugs are shown below:

 Medical Prescription Drugs

-Pre-Medicare \$ 13,535 \$ 3,360
+Pre-Medicare \$ 14,464 \$ 3,263

-Medicare Parts A & B 1,468 3,764
+Medicare Parts A & B 1,534 3,501

-Medicare Part B Only 4,667 3,764
+Medicare Part B Only 4,880 3,501

-Medicare Part D - RDS N/A 527

-Medicare Part D - EGWP N/A 1,039
+Medicare Part D - EGWP N/A 1,044

 Members are assumed to attain Medicare eligibility at age 65.
-The EGWP cost shown above is for calendar year 2019.
-All other costs are for the 2019 fiscal year (July 1, 2018 - June 30, 2019).
+All costs are for the 2020 fiscal year (July 1, 2019 - June 30, 2020).

-The EGWP subsidy is assumed to increase in future years by the trend rates shown below.
+The EGWP subsidy is assumed to increase in future years by the trend rates shown on the following pages.
 No future legislative changes or other events are anticipated to impact the EGWP subsidy.
 If any legislative or other changes occur in the future that impact the EGWP subsidy (which could either increase or decrease the plan's Actuarial Accrued Liability), those changes will be evaluated and quantified when they occur.